Room Selection FAQs

 How much time do I have to choose a room?

 You may sign in to the Housing and Dining Portal as soon as your timeslot begins, or any time afterwards until Housing Selection ends (please see either the Fall Housing Selection Process for Rising Juniors and Seniors or the Spring Housing Selection for Rising Sophomores for process timelines).
-You have until the end of Room Selection to choose your room.
+You have until the end of Room Selection stage to choose your room.
 But once you choose your room, you must reserve your room within four minutes of choosing it, and sign your license within five minutes to confirm and reserve your room choice.
 Please keep in mind that every 20 minutes, a new group of students will have access to the Housing and Dining Portal to select their rooms, so it is to your advantage to choose your room and sign your license as early as you can.

 When do I sign my housing license?

 As soon as you select your room online, you must accept the Terms and Conditions and electronically sign your housing license.
-If you do not sign your housing license by the end of the day, the room will NOT be held for you, nor will rooms for any roommates/blockmates who you may have assigned.
+If you do not sign your housing license by the end of the stage, the room will NOT be held for you, nor will rooms for any roommates/blockmates who you may have assigned.
 If you are assigned by another student, you will receive a confirmation email as soon as your block leader assigns you to a room/bed and signs their license.
 Within twelve hours of this email being sent, you must log in to the Housing and Dining Portal at housing.cornell.edu to electronically sign your own housing license.
 If you do not, your room will NOT be held for you.
 Please note that all signed housing contracts are legally binding for the entire academic year.

 Can I view the floor plans of buildings I’m interested in before Room Selection?